Andreas1331/android-webrtc-dji/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Originally this library was created for a semester project, but seeing as I had a hard time finding examples of the exact setup I needed I decided to make my solution public.
+Originally this library was created for another project, but seeing as I had a hard time finding examples of the exact setup I needed I decided to make my solution public.
 Hopefully this will help others in utilizing WebRTC to etablish connections between a client residing in a browser and an android application.

 The project consists of two components; one for the browser side and another for the android side.
 The browser side is to no surprise written in Javascript while the android side is Java.
 This solution is a one-way transmission of videofeed, meaning the android application is not expecting any video nor audio from the other peer.
 For my own project I needed video from an arbitrary number of drones to be displayed on an interactive dashboard using React.
 That is why there's a ```DroneStreamManager``` class on the browser side to handle connecting and closing of streams.
 On the android side it will not do much more besides keeping track of all its ongoing streams.
 You can do with that information as you please.